Opinion | Putin has a huge advantage in the kind of nuclear weapon he would be most likely to use

 Wouldn’t Russia be deterred from crossing that line in Europe by the prospect of mutually assured destruction?
 Maybe, but the notion that Washington would escalate to strategic nuclear weapons in the absence of an imminent threat to the homeland “is just too extreme to be convincing and therefore unlikely to work” as a deterrent, conservative strategist Elbridge Colby wrote in Foreign Affairs in 2018.
 He argued that if Russia crossed the nuclear threshold with a low-yield weapon against a NATO state, the United States would need to “respond in kind or risk defeat.”

 Yet Russia’s nonstrategic nuclear weapons are not only more numerous but also more versatile than America’s, many of which can be delivered only from the air (making their credibility partly dependent on Western air superiority).
 Russia is building an arsenal including not just ground-to-ground missiles but also “antiship and antisubmarine missiles, torpedoes, and depth charges,” according to 2019 congressional testimony from the director of the Defense Intelligence Agency.
-Last weekend, Russia fired conventionally armed Iksander missiles, which can also be armed with nuclear warheads, into Ukraine from Belarus.
+Last weekend, Russia fired conventionally armed Iskander missiles, which can also be armed with nuclear warheads, into Ukraine from Belarus.

 The Biden administration is contemplating policies that could widen Russia’s nonstrategic nuclear advantage.
 The Interim National Security Strategic Guidance last March promised to “reduce the role of nuclear weapons in our national security strategy.”
 Some members of Congress and U.S. allies worry that the Pentagon will adopt a “declaratory policy” that narrows the circumstances in which the United States reserves the right to use nuclear weapons.
 Politico reported in January that the Nuclear Posture Review might also seek to retire the W76-2, a low-yield nuclear weapon that was first deployed in 2019 on an American submarine and is intended as a partial answer to Russia’s nonstrategic force.